Rjrtgarcia/ConsultEaseFV/COMPREHENSIVE_DEPLOYMENT_GUIDE.md

 # ConsultEase Comprehensive Deployment Guide

 ## Overview
-This guide provides complete instructions for deploying the ConsultEase system on a Raspberry Pi production environment.
+This guide provides complete instructions for deploying the enhanced ConsultEase system with all Phase 1-4 improvements on a Raspberry Pi production environment.

 ## 🚀 SYSTEM IMPROVEMENTS SUMMARY